lloc/Multisite-Language-Switcher/readme.txt

 = But I'd like the interface to stay in English. =

 You could check out the plugin [Native Dashboard](http://wordpress.org/extend/plugins/wp-native-dashboard/).

+= Do I really need a multisite? =

+It's up to you - of course.
+Yes, if you want to use the Multisite Language Switcher.

 == Screenshots ==